What we’re doing – now and next

 The Church garden is home to Room – a dedicated arts space hosting exhibitions and workshops inspired by the project.

-Securing the building
+Stabilising the building

 The architects will develop designs for sensitively restored church that will be adapted for community use as a supported workspace incubator for young businesses, where they will have access to affordable facilities and professional advice to grow and thrive.